bdalldorf/BlazorServerApp/README.md

 ### Please Note:
 ##
-  - I am using an API that I made that is not public.
-Just remove it from project
+  - I am referencing an API and Utility project that are not public.
+Just remove them if you want to load the Blazor App.